mgechev/angular-performance-checklist/README.md

 ### Compression

-Compression of the responses' payload is a standard practice for bandwidth usage reduction.
+Compression of the responses' payload standard practice for bandwidth usage reduction.
 By specifying the value of the header `Accept-Encoding`, the browser hints the server which compression algorithms are available on the client's machine.
-On the other hand, the server sets value for the `Content-Encoding` header of the response in order to tell the browser which algorithm has been chosen for compressing the response.
+On the other hand, the server sets the value for the `Content-Encoding` header of the response in order to tell the browser which algorithm has been chosen for compressing the response.

 **Tooling**

 The tooling here is not Angular-specific and entirely depends on the web/application server that we're using.
 Typical compression algorithms are:

 - deflate - a data compression algorithm and associated file format that uses a combination of the LZ77 algorithm and Huffman coding.
-- [brotli](https://github.com/google/brotli) - a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
+- [brotli](https://github.com/google/brotli) - a generic-purpose lossless compression algorithm that compresses data using a combination of a modern variant of the LZ77 algorithm, Huffman coding, and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
 It is similar in speed with deflate but offers more dense compression.

 **Resources**